alphagov/govuk-rfcs/rfc-143-split-database-instances.md

 We propose a new principle to be applied across GOV.UK:

-1. Supporting services for an application should not be shared with any other applications at the infrastructure/provisioning level.
+> Supporting services for an application should not be shared with any other applications at the infrastructure/provisioning level.

-> Note: this principle doesn't cover services used for application communication, e.g. where SNS/SQS/RabbitMQ broadcasts events for other applications.
-The use of the service carries most weight here – e.g. a fictional RabbitMQ queue used solely to manage Sidekiq jobs would be considered a "supporting service", whereas a RabbitMQ queue to broadcast publishing domain events would be accessed by many apps.
-Both these queues would live in distinct RabbitMQ instances/servers.
+For example, a RabbitMQ queue used solely to manage Sidekiq jobs for an application should never be accessed by another app.
+An exception to the rule would be when services are designed for application communication, such as a RabbitMQ queue that broadcasts publishing events to be consumed by other apps.
+Both types of queues should live in distinct RabbitMQ instances/servers.

 Applying this initially to our databases, we propose that: